TheDreamer/beastie-work/patches/README.md

 	fixed the deinstall in this version, and a later rebuild/reinstall and then delete of this build depend worked without my hack.

+irc/irssi-otr

+	irc/bitlbee was updated to need irc/libotr (4.0.0) while irc/irssi-otr still depends on irc/libotr3.
+With
+	irc/libotr and irc/libotr3 conflicting, its hard to use both together.

+	After some investigation, it appears irssi-otr moved to github and was tagged v1.0.0 on Feb 12, 2014.
+It contains changes to make use of libotr 4.0.x.

+	After many attempts, I got portmaster to build and install it.

+	PR: 192026

 mail/dovecot2

 	ports/175813: [patch] mail/dovecot2 doesn't detect libstemmer or exttextcat